-Procedure for amending the International SafetyNET Manual
+Annex 6 Procedure for amending the International SafetyNET Manual

-- 1 Proposals for amendment or enhancement of the International SafetyNET Manual should be submitted to the IMO Maritime Safety Committee through the Sub-Committee on Radiocommunications and Search and Rescue. - Amendments to this Manual should normally come into force at intervals of approximately two years or at such longer periods as determined by the Maritime Safety Committee at the time of adoption.
-Amendments adopted by Maritime Safety Committee will be notified to all concerned, will provide at least 12 months' notification and will come into force on 1 January of the following year. - 3 The agreement of the International Hydrographic Organization, International Mobile Satellite Organization, the World Meteorological Organization and the active participation of other bodies should be sought, according to the nature of the proposed amendments.
+1 Proposals for amendment or enhancement of the International SafetyNET Manual should be submitted to the IMO Maritime Safety Committee through the Sub-Committee on Navigation, Communications and, Search and& Rescue (NCSR).Sub-Committee on Radiocommunications and Search and Rescue.

+2 Amendments to this Manual should normally be approved come into force at intervals of approximately two years or at such longer periods as determined by the Maritime Safety Committee at the time of adoption.
+Amendments adopted approved by the Maritime Safety Committee will be notified to all concerned, will provide at least 12 months' notification and will come into force on 1 January of the following year.

+3 The agreement of the International Hydrographic Organization, International Mobile Satellite Organization, the World Meteorological Organization and the active participation of other bodies should be sought, according to the nature of the proposed amendments.